djerik/wavinsentio-ha/README.md

 It will automatically add all the thermostats to your Home Assistant installation and show each one as thermostats in the standard lovelace thermostat UI.

 ## Changelog
+- 2024-03-05 Changed HVAC logic mode to always be heating
 - 2023-12-26 Fixed bug due to new url in API
 - 2023-06-25 Fixed bug when having multiple Wavin Sentio controllers same HA instance.
 - 2023-05-06 Fixed bug regarding removed async_setup_platforms